HappyAnd13/Face-recognition-new/README.md

 # Face-recognition-new
-face recognition python HappyAnd_13
+Use Python 3 and CV2